Updated on July 30, 2022

 Spin-offs, parodies, and pastiches of popular primetime TV shows (“Emergency +4,” “The Partridge Family 2200 AD”)

-For some reason, spin-offs of then-current or recent primetime TV shows was also a popular 1970s TV animation trend.
+For some reason, spin-offs of then-current primetime TV shows was also a popular 1970s TV animation trend.
 One example is “Emergency +4,” a spin-off of the paramedic primetime show “Emergency.”
-In this case, the “+4” comes from the quartet of kids that followed the paramedics around on emergency missions.
+In this case, the “+4” comes from a quartet of kids that followed the paramedics around on emergency missions.

 - “My Favorite Martians”: a spin-off of “My Favorite Martian.”